About D'Aguilar National Park

 - Respect areas closed to riding.

 - Ride only on formed roads, tracks and trails designated for riding.
-Do not take shortcuts or form new tracks as this damages the environment and causes erosion.
+Do not take shortcuts or form new tracks as these damage the environment and causes erosion.

 Where no toilets are provided, take care with sanitation and hygiene and do not pollute the natural water supplies.
 For more information watch the 'bush toileting and washing' web clip.